ycpcs/cs481-fall2018-102-RT/assign/assign06.md

 **Plan your demonstration carefully.** You need to convince us that your system is 50% complete.
 Make sure your demonstration convinces us!

-**Please do a dry run before class.** Because of the limited amount of time we have in class, we can't wait for your group to troubleshoot.
+**Please do a dry run before class.** Because of the limited amount of time we have in class, we can't wait for your team to troubleshoot.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---